TNychka/Pathfinder2eConversion/README.md

 ## Contributors
 Thank you to all the many people who have helped in large or small ways through feedback or suggestions.
 The Pathfinder2eCreations community, and the Eberron Pathfinder2e discord community, and everyone else.

+- John Cox (u/FranciscoBelaqua on Reddit and @franciscobelaqua on Discord)
+	- Development of the pathbuilder JSON available on Github
 ---
 # Legal
 *Pathfinder's Guide to Eberron is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.*